kmehltretter82/frama-c-linux/src/plugins/server/doc/server_zmq.md

 The two special responses `"WRONG"` and `"NONE"` are used to handle special issues with the ZeroMQ layer protocol: `WRONG(message)` signals an error in the message formats;
 `NONE` is used in the special case where the reply message from the server is completely empty.
-This generaly means that the server is busy or idled.
+This generally means that the server is busy or idled.

 ## Data Format